Renee

 Houston broken bones

-September 19, 2008 by barbara
+September 19, 2008

 First of all, Corine sorry for taking so long to respond.
 I live in Houston and while we still have no electricity, etc. at our house I do finally have a generator that has allowed me to get back online.
 I’m so glad to hear the blog has been some help; that’s nice to hear it’s doing what I intended.